gsandhya31/Test/Prompts.md

 ```
 Read brd/ch-01, brd/annex-scope-register.md, brd/01-capability-catalogue.md, the SSG BRD in reference/, and the governance v8 deck in reference/.
 Part 1.
 From the governance deck and the AI Governance Standard in reference/, list what a BRD under this framework must contain (registration, risk tiering, evaluation and monitoring, human oversight, data handling, model inventory, anything else it names), and propose where each item lands in this document: front section, chapter section 7, or Phase 3 check.
 Part 2.
-Using the SSG BRD's process-agnostic sections as the base, propose an outline for brd/00-front-section.md: background, objectives, scope summary with the Phase 1 / Phase 2 / out-of-scope counts, stakeholders (from the SSG stakeholder table plus the EDM SPOCs), input patterns IP1 to IP4, the nine skills as the solution shape with one paragraph on one activity to one wizard configuration, the control model (code as maker, human as checker) in one paragraph, governance and NTI per Part 1 including the NTI plan table (skill, existing NTI or new NTI), prerequisites (ORM and AI Governance acceptance of the control model, per-system write mechanism and pending state, webform API, IP4 intake mechanism, mailbox inventory), Phase 2 candidates summary, and the governance checklist from Part 1 as a table.
+Using the SSG BRD's process-agnostic sections as the base, propose an outline for brd/00-front-section.md: background, objectives, scope summary with the Phase 1 / Phase 2 / out-of-scope counts, stakeholders (from the SSG stakeholder table plus the EDM SPOCs), input patterns IP1 to IP4, the nine skills as the solution shape with one paragraph on one activity to one wizard configuration, the control model (code as maker, human as checker) in one paragraph, governance and NTI per Part 1 including one paragraph on the single project NTI covering all nine skills, with the SSG NTIs as precedents, prerequisites (ORM and AI Governance acceptance of the control model, per-system write mechanism and pending state, webform API, IP4 intake mechanism, mailbox inventory), Phase 2 candidates summary, and the governance checklist from Part 1 as a table.
 Do not write the file until I confirm the outline.
 ```
 Confirm.
 Then: